-- The aggregate market structure was evaluated as competitive because the calculations for hourly HHI (Herfindahl-Hirschman Index) indicate that by the FERC standards, the PJM Energy Market in the first three months of 2015 was moderately concentrated.
-Average HHI was 1087 with a minimum of 922 and a maximum of 1269 in the first three months of 2015. - The local market structure was evaluated as not competitive due to the highly concentrated ownership of supply in local markets created by transmission constraints.
+of 2015 was moderately concentrated.
+Average HHI was 1117 with a minimum of 916 and a maximum of 1468 in the first six months of 2015.

+- The local market structure was evaluated as not competitive due to the highly concentrated ownership of supply in local markets created by transmission constraints.
 The results of the three pivotal supplier (TPS) test, used to test local market structure, indicate the existence of market power in local markets created by transmission constraints.
 The local market performance is competitive as a result of the application of the TPS test.
-While transmission constraints create the potential for the exercise of local market power, PJM's application of the three pivotal supplier test mitigated local market power and forced competitive offers, correcting for structural issues created by local transmission constraints.

-- Participant behavior was evaluated as competitive because the analysis of markup shows that marginal units generally make offers at, or close to, their marginal costs in both Day-Ahead and Real-Time Energy Markets, although the behavior of some participants during periods of high demand raises concerns about economic withholding. - Market performance was evaluated as competitive because market results in the Energy Market reflect the outcome of a competitive market, as PJM prices are set, on average, by marginal units operating at, or close to, their marginal costs in both Day-Ahead and Real-Time Energy Markets, although high markups during periods of high demand did affect prices. - Market design was evaluated as effective because the analysis shows that the PJM Energy Market resulted in competitive market outcomes.
+While transmission constraints create the potential for the exercise of local market power, PJM's application of the three pivotal supplier test mitigated local market power and forced competitive offers, correcting for structural issues created by local transmission constraints. - Participant behavior was evaluated as competitive because the analysis of markup shows that marginal units generally make offers at, or close to, their marginal costs in both Day-Ahead and Real-Time Energy Markets, although the behavior of some participants during periods of high demand raises concerns about economic withholding. - Market performance was evaluated as competitive because market results in the Energy Market reflect the outcome of a competitive market, as PJM prices are set, on average, by marginal units operating at, or close to, their marginal costs in both Day-Ahead and Real-Time Energy Markets, although high markups during periods of high demand did affect prices. - Market design was evaluated as effective because the analysis shows that the PJM Energy Market resulted in competitive market outcomes.
 In aggregate, PJM's Energy Market design provides incentives for competitive behavior and results in competitive outcomes.
 In local markets, where market power is an issue, the market design mitigates market power and causes the market to provide competitive market outcomes.
 The role of UTCs in the Day-Ahead Energy Market continues to cause concerns.
 Issues related to the definition of gas costs includable in offers and the impact of the uncertainty around gas costs during high demand periods also need to be addressed.

 PJM markets are designed to promote competitive outcomes derived from the interaction of supply and demand in each of the PJM markets.
 Market design itself is the primary means of achieving and promoting competitive outcomes in PJM markets.
-One of the MMU's primary goals is to identify actual or potential market design flaws.
-10 The approach to market power mitigation in PJM has focused on market designs that promote competition (a structural basis for competitive outcomes) and on limiting market power mitigation to instances where the market structure is not competitive and thus where market design alone cannot mitigate market power.
+One of the MMU's primary goals is to identify actual or potential market design flaws.10 The approach to market power mitigation in PJM has focused on market designs that promote competition (a structural basis for competitive outcomes) and on limiting market power mitigation to instances where the market structure is not competitive and thus where market design alone cannot mitigate market power.
 In the PJM Energy Market, this occurs only in the case of local market power.
 When a transmission constraint creates the potential for local market power, PJM applies a structural test to determine if the local market is competitive, applies a behavioral test to determine if generator offers exceed competitive levels and applies a market performance test to determine if such generator offers would affect the market price.11 There are currently no market power mitigation rules in place that limit the ability to exercise market power when aggregate market conditions are extremely tight.
-If market-based offer caps are raised, aggregate market power mitigation rules need to be developed.
+If market-based offer caps are raised, or if generators are allowed to modify offers hourly, aggregate market power mitigation rules need to be developed.